Your COVID-19 questions, answered Live

 When you do go out for essential trips, try to keep a distance of a few feet (six feet when possible) from others.
 Wash your hands frequently, especially after touching things like handrails or door handles.

-Practices like limiting large gatherings, working from home, and closing schools — often referred to as social distancing — might not seem as essential to a healthy person, but it’s an important step in limiting the spread of a person-to-person virus like COVID-19.
+Practices like banning large gatherings, working from home, and closing schools — often referred to as social distancing — might not seem as essential to a healthy person, but it’s an important step in limiting the spread of a person-to-person virus like COVID-19.
 NPR has a great Q&A related to social distancing you can check out here.

 How do I know if I'm in a vulnerable population? — Hilary